 Stanford University, located between San Francisco and San Jose in the heart of California's Silicon Valley, is one of the world's leading teaching and research universities.
 Since its opening in 1891, Stanford has been dedicated to finding solutions to big challenges and to preparing students for leadership in a complex world.

 Supporting that mission is a staff of more than 10,000, which is rooted in a culture of excellence and values innovation, collaboration, and life-long learning.
 To foster the talents and aspirations of our staff, Stanford offers career development programs, competitive pay that reflects market trends and benefits that increase financial stability and promote healthy, fulfilling lives.
 An award-winning employer, Stanford offers an exceptional setting for professionals looking to advance their careers.

-Serve as liaison and active partner between principal investigators, Office of Sponsored Research, research groups, and other departments; respond to sponsor inquiries.
+Serve as liaison and active partner between principal investigators, Research Management Group, Office of Sponsored Research, research groups, and other departments; respond to sponsor inquiries.
 Responsible for budgeting, proposals, early award set-up, monitor accounts as requested by PI.

 Collaborate with Office of Sponsored Research to ensure awards are set up properly, including cost-sharing awards if applicable.

 Review and understand the terms and conditions of sponsored projects administered, including linked/footnoted terms and conditions not provided in hard copy or electronic copy.

 Initiate expenditures; monitor post award spending and commitment activity.
 Review and certify monthly expenditure statements, and facilitate quarterly review by principal investigators.
 Responsible for journals/labor distribution, salary calculations; conduct regular meetings with faculty in preparation for and prepare final documents for PI signature for quarterly certification.
 Review for budget/contract allow-ability.